splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 * For details about properties, see :ref:`custom-properties`.
 * For details about naming conventions for metrics, see :ref:`metric-dimension-names`.

+When deploying OpenTelemetry in a large organization, it's critical to define a standardized naming convention for tagging and a governance process to ensure the convention is adhered to.
+Standardized naming also makes it easier to find metrics and identify usage.
+See :ref:`metric-dimension-names` and :new-page:`Naming conventions for tagging with OpenTelemetry and Splunk<https://splunk.github.io/observability-workshop/latest/en/resources/otel_tagging/index.html>`.

+   There are a few cases where incorrect naming affects in-product usage data:

+   * If your organization uses host-based Splunk Observability Cloud licensing, your OpenTelemetry naming convention must use the OpenTelemetry host semantic convention to track usage and telemetry correctly.
+See :new-page:`the OpenTelemetry semantic conventions for hosts<https://github.com/open-telemetry/semantic-conventions/blob/main/docs/resource/host.md>`.
+   * You must use the Kubernetes attributes processor for Kubernetes pods to ensure standard naming and accurate usage counting for host-based organizations.
+See :ref:`kubernetes-attributes-processor`.

+   See :ref:`metric-dimension-names`.

 .. _phase3-dash-detect:

 Build advanced dashboards and detectors